-A new client had never worked with an outsourced service desk.
+WB Trains, a new service desk client, had never worked with an outsourced service desk.
 The company felt the pain of trying to develop an in-house service desk as they were growing.
-This caused significant end-user downtime due to slow response from a small internal team.
+This caused significant end user downtime due to slow response from a small internal team.
 Employees had a bad perception of the IT department, which decreased efficiency and morale within different departments.
-Outsourcing the service desk function made an immediate impact on the end-user community.
+Outsourcing the service desk function made an immediate impact on the end user community.
 They started to enjoy quick response times and quick resolution to get them back to work.

-Outsourcing the service desk function made an immediate impact on the end-user community.
+Outsourcing the service desk function made an immediate impact on the end user community.